mcmah309/activate/README.md

     eval "$(activate -e <name>)"`
     ```
     Alternatively you can load the active `.env` file yourself or from an application, located at `.activate/.env`.
-    This can also be particularly useful for dev containers.
+    This can also be useful for dev containers.
 Just add `"runArgs": ["--env-file",".activate/.env"]` to your
     `.devcontainer/devcontainer.json` file.

 3. You are using a mono-repo and want to switch everything to a certain environment.
 Run: